 Throughout the early months of the COVID-19 pandemic in 2020, countless social media posts, high profile pundits, and even the president attempted to downplay the threat of the virus in the U.S. in various ways, including comparing its death toll to that of the seasonal flu:

 This claim is false and dangerously downplays the severity of the ongoing coronavirus pandemic.
 In terms of the case fatality rate, which the Centers for Disease Control and Prevention (CDC) describes as the number of people who die from a given condition, medical experts argue that COVID-19 is, in fact, deadlier than the seasonal flu.
-Though COVID-19 fatality rates vary largely depending on available medical infrastructure within a country, Johns Hopkins University of Medicine reports that the U.S. is among the 20 countries most affected by the virus and has a mortality rate of 3.4%.
+Though COVID-19 fatality rates vary largely depending on available medical infrastructure within a country, Johns Hopkins University of Medicine reports that in July 2020, the U.S. was among the 20 countries most affected by the virus and had a mortality rate of 3.4%.
+In early 2022, that rate had decreased to around 1.4%.
 By comparison, flu infections over the last decade have resulted in a mortality rate hovering around .1%.

 Influenza impacts can vary widely from year to year and while the infection places a "substantial burden on the health of people in the U.S. every year," estimated annual deaths caused by the flu over the last decade are significantly lower than COVID-19 deaths reported in the first seven months of 2020: